softprops/lesst/README.md

 The compilation results in a `scala.Either[CompilationError, StyleSheet]` which provides access the compiled css and a list of file imports included in the StyleSheet or a CompilationError containing information about what happened and where.

+### Error reporting

+Unless you are [Chunk Noris](http://darcxed.wordpress.com/2012/03/19/the-ultimate-top-30-chuck-norris-the-programmer-jokes/), you probably will stumble on a syntax error on occasion when writing less css.
+Lesst keeps that in mine and provides good error reporting with formatted `CompilationErrors`.

+![errors][errors.png]

 ### Future is full of choices

 This library does not make choices for you in regard to your choice of asynchronicity.
 You can make them yourself.